otherjoel/try-pollen/README.md

      You can see the code used to generate the index at the bottom of `pollen.rkt` and in `template-bookindex.html` file.

+### Converting Markdown to Pollen

+I've created a basic custom writer for [pandoc]() that allows you to convert Markdown files (or anything, really) into Pollen markup.
+The code is in `pandoc-pollen.lua`, and you can use it like so:

+    pandoc -t pandoc-pollen.lua -o pollen-out.html.pm sourcefile.txt

+Ideally you should open up `pandoc-pollen.lua` and customize the code to match the Pollen markup for your project.

+I’d see three possible uses for this.
+One is for banging out first drafts that consist of long stretches of simple prose.
+In those cases there's not a lot of structure or metadata to be concerned with at the very outset, and you can take advantage of editors and tools that recognize Markdown syntax.
+Second, it allows you to more easily accept drafts in other formats from other people who aren't familiar with Pollen concepts.
+Third (the big one for me) it can help a lot with automating the process of mass-importing old material into a Pollen publication.

 ## Other good examples

 Besides getting answers to my inane noob questions in the discussion group (which I try my best to keep to a minimum), I'm greatly assisted by being able to peruse the code of a couple of other Pollen creations.